e-paj/Time-Series-Project/README.md

 ## What I am currently doing:
 * Currently working on the Jpop data.
 Trying to see which model would suit it.

+## Credits:
+* Miller, Ryan & Schwarz, Harrison & Talke, Ismael.
+(2017).
+Forecasting Sports Popularity: Application of Time Series Analysis.
+Academic Journal of Interdisciplinary Studies.
+6. 10.1515/ajis-2017-0009.
+* This paper was used as a guide to write my paper.